7 Post-Alice patent cases that survived 101 rejections – Clearing some cloud of doubts on software patent eligibility

 The court declared ‘479 passing the second prong of the Alice test, too:

-Examined as a whole, the specific features, steps, and limitations of claim-24 provide a specific solution to remote access problems that is necessarily rooted in computer technology and thus constitute an inventive concept — something more than an abstract idea merely implemented on a generic computer.
+Examined as a whole, the specific features, steps, and limitations of claim-24 provide a specific solution to remote access problems that are necessarily rooted in computer technology and thus constitute an inventive concept — something more than an abstract idea merely implemented on a generic computer.

-Case 7: Motio, Inc. v.
+Motio, Inc. v.
 BSP Software LLC

 In Motio, Inc. v.
 BSP Software LLC, the court found that the patent US8285678 disclosing a method of providing automatic version control to a business intelligence system as Abstract and moved on to the second stage of the Alice test to check for the inventive concept.

 Defendant BSP Software, in order to prove ‘678 patent describes nothing more, argued that taking “automatic” action is conventional by pointing to various pre-existing concepts.
-Below is the main argument of BSP Software to render the patent ineligible under the second step:
+Below is the main argument of BSP Software to render the patent-ineligible under the second step:

 The computer-implemented limitations of the patent “merely draw on the generic functionality of pre-existing computer systems” such as creating records, providing an “agent” that interfaces with a business intelligence system (what Defendants describe as “just a form of computer software”), storing the record, and storing subsequent versions of the record.